-The Reiki training is more comparable to the Shiatsu training. where there is no subdivision there are 3 levels.
+The Reiki training is more comparable to the Shiatsu training, in which there is no subdivision into 3 levels.

-The 1st Reiki degree can be achieved after approx. 1 year of practice.
+The 1st Reiki degree can be achieved after about 1 year of practice.

 The second Reiki degree can be achieved after approx. 2 years of practice.

 The 3rd Reiki degree can be achieved after approx. 3 years of practice.

 In traditional martial arts, training takes much longer and is much more extensive.